rsamf/wow-fishing-bot/README.md

 ## How to Use
 You may follow the steps below.
 You can also watch a demo video here: [coming soon...]()
 #### Steps
-1. Turn water quality to ultra.
+1. Turn liquid quality to ultra.
 1. Find a body of water that is not reflecting the sun.
 1. Run the program as administrator.
 1. Look in first person, and start drawing the border to the area of interest.
 This area is the body of water where the fishing bobber may appear.